India urges countries to act against 'Kashmir cells' set up by Pak in its foreign missions

 "The government has urged foreign countries to realise the dangers posed by these Kashmir cells and take appropriate action in this regard," the statement read.

-The setting up of Kashmir Desks is the latest in the series of moves by Pakistan to gather international support towards its stand on the Indian government's decision to abrogate Article 370 of the Constitution that accorded special status to Jammu and Kashmir.
+The setting up of Kashmir Desks is the latest in the series of moves by Pakistan to mislead and spread falsehood over Indian government's decision to abrogate Article 370 of the Constitution that accorded special status to Jammu and Kashmir.

-India has maintained that the move on Kashmir is its "internal matter" -- a stance which has been supported by a number of countries across the world, including the SAARC nations.
-(ANI)
+India has maintained that the move on Kashmir is its "internal matter" -- a stance which has been supported by a number of countries across the world, including several SAARC countries.

+Muraleedharan said that Pakistan's attempts to interfere in internal affairs of India have been effectively thwarted.
+He also said that countries have shown understanding that matters related to Jammu and Kashmir is an internal matter of India.

+"As a result of Government's efforts, Pakistan's attempts to interfere in internal affairs of India; to present an alarmist situation of the region; and its abuse of international fora including United Nations have been successfully and effectively thwarted," the minister said.

 India urges countries to act against 'Kashmir cells' set up by Pak in its foreign missions

-New Delhi [India], Dec 4 (ANI): The Centre has urged foreign countries to take up action against the so-called 'Kashmir Desks' or 'Kashmir cells' set up by Pakistan at its embassies and diplomatic missions in different countries across the world, Minister of State for External Affairs V Muraleedharan said on Wednesday.
+New Delhi [India], Dec 5 (ANI): India has urged international community to take up action against the so-called 'Kashmir Desks' or 'Kashmir cells' set up by Pakistan at its embassies and diplomatic missions in different countries to spread falsehood and radicalise the local population, Minister of State for External Affairs V Muraleedharan said on Wednesday.